MemFusionMap: Working Memory Fusion for Online Vectorized HD Map Construction: Implementation Details

 \section{Implementation Details}

 In this section, we provide additional details of the MemFusionMap framework implementation.
-We recognize the importance of improving reproducibility in AI research.
-We plan to release code in the future, pending internal clearance and approval for code release.
+We recognize the importance of improving reproducibility and will release code upon internal clearance and approval on the project website.